 Does the state have a sentencing commission?
-Yes, the Washington Sentencing Guidelines Commission.
+Yes, the District of Columbia Sentencing and Criminal Code Revision Commission.

 Does the state have sentencing guidelines?
-Yes, the “Washington Adult Sentencing Manual.”
+Yes, the “Voluntary Sentencing Guidelines Practice Manual.”

 If yes, are the sentencing guidelines voluntary/advisory or mandatory?
-Departures from guideline ranges are permitted when justified by “substantial and compelling reasons.”
+Voluntary/advisory.

-Want help finding a lawyer in this state?
+Want help finding a lawyer in the District of Columbia?
 Click here or contact the local association of criminal defense lawyers.
 You can learn more about how to work with an attorney by reading our answers to frequently asked questions.

-Want to search this state’s laws?
+Want to search the District of Columbia’s laws?
 Click here

-Want to find out how a bill becomes a law in this state?
+Want to find out how a bill becomes a law in the District of Columbia?
 Click here

 Want to find your state legislative representatives?
 Click here